Manish7272/AirBnb-Bookings-Analysis/README.md

-# Capstone_1_AirBnb_project
+# AirBnb Bookings Analysis
-this is EDA Capstone project of AirBnb, analysing the data of "Air Bed and Breakfast".
+this is EDA project of AirBnb, analysing the data of "Air Bed and Breakfast".